Skip to main content

 Requirements

-What are the requirements to apply for Public Health at WVU?
+What are the requirements to apply for Public Health Sciences at WVU?

-To be admitted to WVU's Public Health major, first-time freshmen must meet WVU's first-time freshman admission requirements for the 2024-25 academic year.
-They also must meet one of the following admission requirements.
+To be admitted to WVU's Public Health Sciences major, you must meet WVU's first-time freshman admission requirements.
 Interested in transferring?
 Review the transfer admission requirements.

 Next Steps